Artist and landscape architect

 Living in a flat landscape has perceptual challenges that can be disorientating but endlessly fascinating on analyisis.

-This body of work was exhibited in the Lakken Halle, a Heritage Builidng in the medieval city of Zoutleeuw, once used for weaving.
+This body of work on canvas was founded on the pursuit of 1500 daily oil pastel sketches, performed throughout the seasons, and exhibited (as a solo show) in the Lakken Halle, a Heritage Builidng in the medieval city of Zoutleeuw, once used for weaving.

 Botanical illustrations

-I have been practicing this discipline since I graduated in 1993 and I received The Geoffrey Bawa Scholarship to study, as artist in residence, in Brief Garden and Lunuganga.
-Pen, ink and watercolour are my chosen mediums to use on heavy rag cotton watercolour paper of archival quality.
+I have been practicing this discipline since I graduated in 1993 and I received The Geoffrey Bawa Scholarship to study, as artist in residence, Brief Garden and Lunuganga.
+Pen, ink and watercolour are my chosen mediums on heavy rag cotton watercolour paper of archival quality.
 I have continued to paint in botanical gardens in India, Belgium, Australia and the UK.
-Being self taught, I have developed a style of my own, which is true to life, but happily contravenes the stricter rules of Botanical Illustration.
-I derive inspiration from botanical artists who worked in 16th Century onwards, especially for composition.
-Many of these artists were intrepid women explorers or unknown Indian or Chinese catalogue artists who worked for botanical gardens and shipping comapnies trading plants to Kew Gardens.
+Being self taught, I have developed a style of my own, which, although true to life, happily omits the stricter rules of Botanical Illustration.
+I am fascinated by botanical artists who worked in 16th Century onwards.
+Many of these artists were intrepid women explorers or unknown Indian and Chinese catalogue artists who worked for botanical gardens and shipping companies trading in plants for Kew Gardens.

 Avocado